Join Here | Log In

 • A recent study found that CD16+ monocytes had persistent spike (S1) proteins in patients with PASC (Post-acute sequelae of COVID) long after the infection should have cleared.
 CD16+ monocytes interact with the endothelium and with platelets.[ref]

-• Note that the spike protein is also given in the mRNA viruses.
+• The spike protein is also given in vaccines.
 These studies on PASC/long Covid patients don’t include information on whether the patients were also vaccinated.
 A recent study published in Cell shows that the spike protein mRNA is present in some lymph nodes eight weeks after vaccination.[ref]

-Post-COVID-19 Tachycardia Syndrome: Researchers have identified that a subset of patients end up with heart palpitations or tachycardia that persists for 3+ months after Covid.
+Researchers have identified that a subset of patients end up with heart palpitations or tachycardia that persists for 3+ months after Covid.
 This abnormality can also include POTS (postural tachycardia syndrome) patients.
 Interestingly, the researchers did not find Holter ECG monitoring matched with reported symptoms.
-The researchers think that direct and indirect damage to the heart from the viral infection may lead to post-covid-19 tachycardia syndrome.
+The researchers think that direct and indirect damage to the heart from the viral infection may lead to post-Covid tachycardia syndrome.
 Additional causes are theorized to include persistent lung injury, persistent fevers, pain, anxiety, or depression.[ref]

 • A study of the oral microbiome in patients with COVID-19 showed that those who developed long Covid had significant differences in the oral microbiome.
-The long-covid patients had “significantly higher abundances of microbiota that induced inflammation, such as members of the genera Prevotella and Veillonella, which, of note, are species that produce LPS.
-The oral microbiome of patients with long COVID was similar to that of patients with chronic fatigue syndrome.”[ref]
+The long-covid patients had “significantly higher abundances of microbiota that induced inflammation… The oral microbiome of patients with long COVID was similar to that of patients with chronic fatigue syndrome.”[ref]

 • A PET/CT study of people with long Covid showed that systemic inflammation might be the underlying cause.
 The imaging study found hypometabolism in the brain, which is typical of whole-body inflammatory changes.
 It means that regions of the brain are literally not getting enough energy, and the cause is likely inflammation in the body.[ref]
 What the study doesn’t show is whether the systemic inflammation is due to lack of resolution of inflammation, persistence of viral infection, or sterile inflammation due to cell death from the inflammatory response to the virus.